Discover the key reasons why SIPs offer faster installation and substantial time and labor savings compared to traditional..

 - OSB meets the world’s leading formaldehyde emissions standards.

 - Zinc borate-treated OSB reduces the exposure of wood products to fungus.

-In utilizing SIPs, builders can feel proud that they’re doing their part to better the environment through reduced energy demand, while simultaneously ensuring healthy homes for families, young and old.
+In utilizing SIPs, designers, builders and owners can feel proud that they’re doing their part to better the environment through reduced energy demand, while simultaneously ensuring healthy homes for families, young and old.